cuongtm2012/Film_Flex_Release/docs/DIRECT_PLAYER_README.md

 ## Support

-For issues or questions about the direct player, please contact the FilmFlex development team.
+For issues or questions about the direct player, please contact the PhimGG development team.